VSoftTechnologies/Delphi-Mocks/README.md

 # Delphi Mocks

 Delphi Mocks is a simple mocking framework for Delphi XE2 or later.
-It makes use of RTTI features that are only available in Delphi XE2, however I do hope to be able to get it working with earlier versions of Delphi (2010 or later) at some stage.
+It makes use of RTTI features that are only available in Delphi XE2.

 # Example